-The report of the TPAC to the President shall be accompanied by a written statement prepared by the Chair presenting the reasons for the determinations.
+- (j) The report of the TPAC to the President shall be accompanied by a written statement prepared by the Chair presenting the reasons for the determinations.
 A copy of the report will be provided to the candidate.
-Normally the date for the beginning of hearings shall be no later than March 31 and the date for the completion of the report will-shall be no later than March 31April 30. for cases involving tenure and May 31 for cases not involving tenure.
-However, where external reviews are required for appeals based upon substantive grounds, these dates shall be extended as reasonably required for the external reviews to be completed and the TPAC to review those recommendations. - 8.K.(I) If either party invokes legal counselraises a legal challenge to the process or substantive issues being considered by the TPAC then the TPAC hearing is adjourned and employment shall continue until the all legal issues are resolved.
+Normally the date for the beginning of hearings shall be no later than March 31 and the date for the completion of the report shall be no later than April 30.. - (k) If either party raises a legal challenge to the process or substantive issues being considered by the TPAC then the hearing is adjourned and employment shall continue until all legal issues are resolved.

-9.10.10 President's Communication of the TPAC decision
+10.10 President's Communication of the TPAC decision